How to use an inhaler - with spacer

 - Pucker your lips and slowly breathe out through your mouth.

-- If you are using inhaled, quick-relief medicine (beta-agonists), wait about 1 minute before you take your next puff.
-You do not need to wait a minute between puffs for other medicines.
+- If you are using inhaled, quick-relief medicine (beta-agonists), wait about 1 to 2 minutes before you take your next puff.
+You do not need to wait between puffs for other medicines.

 - Put the caps back on the inhaler and spacer.